saim-ansari-tech/breast-cancer-detection/README.md

 ## 📌 Overview

-This project is a full end-to-end ML pipeline — from raw data preprocessing to a deployed web application.
+This project is a full end-to-end ML pipeline — from raw data preprocessing to a web application.
 It uses a **Support Vector Classifier (SVC)** trained on the Wisconsin Breast Cancer Dataset to classify tumors as **Malignant** or **Benign**.

 > ⚠️ This tool is for **educational purposes only** and is not a substitute for clinical diagnosis.